prasad111/Luas-Guide/README.md

 # Luas-Guide
-- Sampmle Application to show Luas route and time
+- Sample Application to show Luas route and time

 ## Features Included
 - Pull to Refresh